microsoft/live-share/docs/use/vs.md

 At this point, you can select a read-only or read/write terminal from the menu.
 When the terminal is read/write, everyone can type in the terminal including the host which makes it easy to intervene if a guest is doing something you do not like.
 However, to be safe, you should **only give read/write access to guests when you know they actually need it** and stick with read-only terminals for scenarios where you just want the guest to see the output of any commands you run.

+> [!NOTE]
->**Note:** If the collaboration session is in read-only mode, only read-only terminals can be shared by the host.
+> If the collaboration session is in read-only mode, only read-only terminals can be shared by the host.

 Once you've selected the kind of shared terminal you want to start, a new shared terminal will appear for all participants with the correct permissions.
 While Visual Studio Code has a built in terminal support Visual Studio does not have one out of box.
 Therefore, by default, new window containing the terminal will appear.
 However, if the [Whack Whack Terminal extension](https://marketplace.visualstudio.com/items?itemName=DanielGriffen.WhackWhackTerminal), Live Share will create an integrated terminal instead.
 Visual Studio will give you a link to install it the first time you start or join a shared terminal.